oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

      Under Messages:

-      - For When No Data Found : Enter **There are no customer reviews yet.**
+      - For When No Data Found: Enter **There are no customer reviews yet.**

       ![](./images/create-cards-region24.png " ")